Peakchen/fohogo/README.md

-# Welcome to the aokogo!
+# Welcome to the fohogo!
-# aokogo is a simple game framework for CG (card game).
+# aokogo is a simple game framework for arpg or rpg.

 ![](https://i.imgur.com/OUFzKJB.jpg)